 Another important part of web security relates to the web browser you use.
 In this regard consider trying out the Firefox browser if you haven’t recently done so.
-It comes with a pretty strong set of security and privacy-oriented features and capabilities such as a powerful built-in Content Blocking feature, the ability to install tracking blocking extensions such as Facebook Container and Firefox Multi-Account Containers, and Firefox Monitor Notifications that alert users when they visit a website that has had a recently reported data breach.
+It comes with a pretty strong set of security and privacy-oriented features and capabilities such as a powerful built-in Content Blocking feature, Firefox Monitor Notifications, which alert users when they visit a website that has had a recently reported data breach, the ability to install robust tracking protection extensions such as Facebook Container and Firefox Multi-Account Containers, as well as the ability (as mentioned above) to enable DNS over HTTPS right inside the browser by just checking a box.

-Firefox is also not controlled by a data-hungry company like Google but by a not-for-profit organization focused on doing right by their users and make the Internet a better place for everybody instead.
+Firefox is also not controlled by a data-hungry company like Google but rather by a not-for-profit organization focused on doing right by their users and make the Internet a better place for everybody.

 Here’s some help, if you need it: Switching from Chrome to Firefox (Mozilla)